An illustration of scales, representing software integration.

 Automation

 An automation platform builds simple, one-way relationships between tools that automate simple actions.
-Most — if not all of them — use trigger-based logic to do this.
-All a user needs to do is pick a specific trigger that kicks off the automation and the action that automation will carry out.
-You could, for example, set up an automation that triggers when a task is created in your project management tool and sends specific data from that task to a database in another tool.
+Most use trigger-based logic to do this.
+You pick a specific trigger that kicks off the automation and the action that automation will carry out.
+For example, you could set up an automation that triggers when a task is created in your project management tool and sends specific data from that task to a database in another tool.

-Usually, anyone can set up these simple automations without much technical skills, which makes them an attractive option — especially when you’re just getting started with integration.
+Usually, anyone can set up these simple automations without much technical skills, which makes them an attractive option.

 Advantages